-Senior Nationals (short and long course) $350
+Senior Nationals (long course / short course) $450 / $300

-Junior Nationals (short and long course) $300
+Junior Nationals (long course / short course) $450 / $300

 Open Water National Championships $300

-(If the overall requests exceed the budgeted amount, reimbursements will be prorated.)

-An official may request only one (1) reimbursement per season, long course and short course.
+An official may request only one (1) reimbursement per fiscal year.
 Reimbursement will be made after the completion of the meet where the official has worked.
 Officials will need to complete the Official’s Travel Stipend Form and provide copies of receipts.

 Reimbursements will be made for actual expenses or the amount listed above, whichever is less.